isabella232/support-resources.en/help/data-sheets/overview.md

     <div>
     <a href="elite.md"><strong>Elite Support</strong></a> (view <a href="assets/EliteSupportDatasheet.pdf" target="_blank">PDF</a>)
     </div>
-    <p>Best in class SLTs, proactive support and partnership with a Technical Account Manager and a Named Support Engineer</p>
+    <p>Best-in-class SLTs, proactive support and partnership with a Technical Account Manager and a Named Support Engineer</p>
     <br>
   </td>
 </tr>